With Halloween right around the corner, what better time to tell the tale of our stay at the (possibly) haunted Artist House in Key West.

 I have to say, our stay at the Artist House was not as scary as I anticipated it to be.
 We didn’t experience any supernatural sightings.
 It’s a charming and delightful little bed and breakfast that I’d love to visit again.

 If you’re looking for accommodations in Key West, give the Artist House a try.
+You can book a stay at the Artist House here and it will save you a little money.
 Let us know if you experience any paranormal activity during your stay.

 Never Stop Exploring